Creating Global Card

 In order to create a Global Virgil Card:

 - Developers need to initialize the Virgil SDKThe SDK helps take tedious complexity out of coding by providing APIs for all of Virgil Services.

 - Once the SDK is ready we can proceed to the next step:

 - Generate and save the Virgil KeyThe Virgil Key is a wrapper of the user's secure Private Key more ... (it's also necessary to enter the Virgil Key's name and password).

 - Create a Global Virgil Card using their recently generated Virgil Key (they will need to enter some identifying information).

 # create a Global Virgil Card

 The Virgil Key will be saved into default device storage.
 Developers can also change the Virgil Key storage directory as needed, during Virgil SDK initialization.

-Virgil does not keep a copy of your Virgil Key.
-Therefore, if you lose a Virgil Key, there is no way to recover it.
+Virgil doesn't keep a copy of your Virgil Key.
+If you lose a Virgil Key, there is no way to recover it.

 - Now, developers can initiate an identity verification process.